-Credit reports include the total amount you owe, whether you pay your bills on time, what types of credit you use, and how many new credit inquiries you’ve initiated.
-Errors in any of this information could lead to a lower credit score, which could disqualify you from more attractive interest rates—or from borrowing at all.
+Credit reports include the total amount you owe; whether you pay your bills on time; what types of credit you use, such as credit cards, and mortgages and other loans; and how many new credit inquiries you’ve initiated.
+Errors in any of this information could lead to a lower credit score, which could prevent you from getting attractive interest rates—or from borrowing at all.

 But it’s not just negative actions—such as missing a payment or carrying a large balance—that can damage your credit.
 Canceling an older card or closing down an account that you don’t use much can also lower your credit score.
 The reason: Lenders care about your credit history, and the longer that history the better.

 Thanks to the Credit CARD Act of 2009, credit card statements now show cardholders how long it will take to pay down their balance if they make only the minimum payment—not to mention how much more it will cost.
 Naturally, the faster you can pay off those balances, the less debt will cost you.
-If you can’t pay a card balance in full each month, review your budget to determine how much you can earmark for that payment without sacrificing other important long-term goals, such as saving for retirement.
+If you can’t pay a card balance in full each month, review your budget to determine how much you can earmark for that payment without sacrificing other important goals, such as saving for retirement.